rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/general-api-info/api-behavior.rst

 .. _clb-dg-behavior-api:

-API Behavior, Errors, and Suggestions
+API behavior, errors, and suggestions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The LBaaS API is considered to be asynchronous because mutable operations